- Citizens lobby for the climate

 The Permaculture Group discussed the benefits of using cover crops or green manure to build up nitrogen and soil carbon, this month.
 Cover cropping also protects the soil from the damaging effects of wind and rain during the long Winter months.
 We gathered at Gerald's house for this session and watched several videos, including one by Patrick Whitefield where he uses faber beans, at close spacing, as a cover crop in his Somerset garden.
 We also inspected Gerald's raised bed that he recently planted with fast growing Phacelia to improve soil structure, before retiring for a cup of herb tea and some ginger cake.

 Practical Permaculture for Transition Training

 The 'Low Energy Living' session was held in and around Gary's houseboat that was moored near Pewsey.
 Gary uses solar energy to power his boat, both for travelling up and down the canal and to charge his lap-top and mobile phone, and gleaned wood to heat his small stove.
 He also demonstrated his solar cooker and wind-up washing machine, while Jeremy took advantage of the occasion to boil water on his efficient rocket stove.
 Since this was the last session of this year's course we all retired to the pub afterwards for a well earned lunch!

-Find out more about the 2015, Practical Permaculture for Transition training course, here...
+Find out more about the 2015, Practical Permaculture for Transition training course and watch our latest video, here...